Private, In-Home Tutoring in Duxbury, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Duxbury students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Duxbury, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Duxbury Public Schools are comprised of four schools and about 3,300 students.
 There is a primary school with grades PK-2, an elementary school with grade 3-5, a middle school, and a high school.
 The district is committed to providing a challenging curriculum that allows students to excel and adapt in a changing global society.
 The district’s curriculum team consists of the Curriculum Supervisor for grades PK-2, the Curriculum Supervisor for grades 3-5, a Subject Supervisor for each core content area for the secondary grades, a Coordinator of Guidance, the Director of Athletics, and the Music Department Head.